SecretLabOU/aipolitician/docs/scraper_system.md

 ## Overview

 The Political Figure Scraper is a sophisticated tool designed to collect comprehensive factual information about political figures from diverse authoritative sources.
-It leverages both web scraping technologies and Local Language Models to extract, structure, and enhance political data.
+It leverages Scrapy for web crawling and SpaCy for natural language processing to extract, structure, and enhance political data.

 ---